rishikapadia/99-Internship/Planview-EPM Migration/hierarchy/README.md

 [createhierarchy.py](https://github.com/rishikapadia/99-Internship/blob/master/Planview-EPM%20Migration/hierarchy/createhierarchy.py) is the script that takes the hierarchy text file and produces the hierarchy folder structure at the location specified upon input.

 [final\_structure.txt](https://github.com/rishikapadia/99-Internship/blob/master/Planview-EPM%20Migration/hierarchy/final_structure.txt) is the final folder hierarchy created by the script.
-The text file has been obtained by running <code>tree -A > final\_structure.txt</code> in windows powershell.
+The text file has been obtained by running <code>tree -A > final\_structure.txt</code> in Windows PowerShell.